CaskAle/iot-workshop/README.md

 - Create an Internet of Things Platform service in your IBM Cloud space.
 - In your newly created IoT Platform service, define a new **Gateway** device type called **piGateway**.
 - Add a new gateway device called **myPiGateway** using the newly defined piGateway device type.
+- Be sure to record the token that you use for the new gateway device.
+You will need it later.

 **Note:** This workshop treats the Raspberry Pi as an edge gateway and the attached Sense HAT as a downstream sensor device.
 It is not necessary to define the Sense HAT device to the IoT Platform service as the gateway device will do it automatically when the Sense HAT connects through it.